 What qualities should you look for in a “GOOD BUILDER?”
-The most obvious skills involve “BUSINESS ABILITIES” – You want someone who is experienced at managing a team of craftsmen skilled at constructing a quality house.
+The most obvious skills involve “BUSINESS ABILITIES” – You want a Somerset home contractor or builder who is experienced at managing a team of craftsmen skilled at constructing a quality house.
 But there are other characteristics that are more difficult to evaluate: the ability to listen, to be a partner with you in solving problems along the way, and above all, to be honest and fair.
-Here are some paths to follow to help you select the builder that is right for you.
+Here are some paths to follow to help you select a Cambria and Somerset County home contractor or builder who is right for you.

 - Ask for references and check them out.
-Most experts suggest that you thoroughly investigate at least 3-4 references for each builder you are considering.
+Most experts suggest that you thoroughly investigate at least 3-4 references for each Cambria or Somerset County home builder you talk to.
 The references should be people for whom the builder has completed construction of a house.

 - Phoning and asking a few questions is not enough.
 Arrange to visit the homes, so you can check for the signs of good construction.